-Veroniki is an experienced civil society professional specialised in the fields of culture, education and European integration with a geographical specialisation in the Balkan region.
+For over a decade, Veroniki has been developing and managing projects and activities in the cultural and creative sectors.
+She specialises in the fields of European integration with a geographical focus on the Balkan region.
 For her work she became co-recipient of the 2018 EESC Civil Society Award on Cultural Heritage.
 With over 10 years progressively responsible experience in project management and development she has led cross-functional teams, oversaw or delivered cross-national civil society projects and developed a variety of non-formal learning training courses.
 From 2012 she is also actively involved in composing, editing and submitting calls for proposals for EU Funded Programmes (Youth in Action Programmes, Creative Europe, Europe for Citizens, European Cultural Foundation, European Fund for the Balkans).

 Veroniki has lived in Italy, Poland and the Netherlands and has travelled extensively in the Balkan Peninsula.
 As a volunteer herself she is co-founder of the regional organisation Balkans Beyond Borders contributing to the cultural diplomacy sector through the power of image and new media.
 The cinema has also been the vehicle of her inspiration and the main tool of her work on the Europeanisation process in relation to the construction of cultural identities and their visual representation.